Free Publications from the School Facilities and Transportation Services Division

 Architecture for Education: New School Designs from the Chicago Competition

-Looking to develop innovative school designs, Chicago Public Schools jointed forces with the Mayor's Office for People with Disabilities, Business and Professional People for the Public Interest , and Leadership for Quality Education to host the Chicago Public Schools Design Competition.
+Looking to develop innovative school designs, Chicago Public Schools joined forces with the Mayor's Office for People with Disabilities, Business and Professional People for the Public Interest, and Leadership for Quality Education to host the Chicago Public Schools Design Competition.

 Centered on design for universal access and the small schools educational philosophy, the competition process generated extensive learning on educational and design innovation.
-The book, Architecture for Education: New School Designs from the Chicago Competition, shares the best of the designs, explains the research and policies behind the competition's design criteria, documents the architectural history of Chicago's schools, and describes practical strategies for engaging local communities in the school design process.
-Ordering information
+The book, Architecture for Education: New School Designs from the Chicago Competition (PDF), shares the best of the designs, explains the research and policies behind the competition's design criteria, documents the architectural history of Chicago's schools, and describes practical strategies for engaging local communities in the school design process.

 Non-structural Earthquake Hazards in California Schools